ETC-Labs/multi-geth/README.md

    (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).
    This tool is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.
-To keep the console clear of event logs while interacting with the console, you can append `2> stderr.log`, which will redirect the normal stderr messages to a file for later reference, while keeping the console and it's output (on stdout) visible in the console.
+To keep the shell clear of event logs while interacting with the JS console, you can append `2> stderr.log`, which will redirect the normal stderr log lines to a file for later reference, while keeping the console and it's output (on stdout) visible in the shell.

 ### Full archive node on an Ethereum network